 Key facts and highlights

-- A University priority is to ensure all students have the opportunity to access entrepreneurial activities.
+At The University of Manchester, it is a priority to ensure all students have the opportunity to access entrepreneurial activities.

-- 30 taught units at all levels, offered in Schools across the campus.
+- Over 30 taught units at all levels, offered in Schools across the campus.

 - Range of workshops and access to online networks.